 I shoot Mussolini in the nose

 I read the book, The woman who shot Mussolini by Frances Stonor Saunders, when it first came out and have happily gone down many rabbit holes ever since.
-In fact, I've launched myself.
 It's a fascinating story.
 I'm spookily drawn to her.

 On 7 April 1926 an Irish woman, 49-year-old aristocrat Violet Gibson, stepped out from a crowd in Rome and fired a shot at one of the 20th century's most infamous dictators.
 One bullet grazed the nose of Benito Mussolini.
 Of the four people who attempted to assassinate Il Duce, she came closest.
-Now, nearly a century later, moves to put up a plaque in Dublin are gathering pace.
+I am delighted to write that a plaque was unveiled today by Lord Mayor Caroline Conroy, at 12 Merrion Square North, Dublin 2, Gibson’s childhood home.

-TG4TV are showing a documentary on her life on Wednesday 22 September at 9.30 pm.
+TG4TV showed a brilliant documentary on her life in September 2021.

 Who was Violet Gibson?